dilipkrishnamurthy/dilip.github.io/_pages/about.md

 * Power Generation Systems Design Electric Aviation
 * Uncertainty Quantification in First Principles Computation

 Follow my Ph.D.
 Advisor, [Venkat Viswanathan](http://www.andrew.cmu.edu/user/venkatv/index.html) and our group's [work](https://scholar.google.com/citations?user=4g7P1w4AAAAJ&hl=en).
+A more detailed account can be found in my [CV](/files/CV_DilipKrishnamurthy_CMU.pdf).
 <!--
 About this site
 ---------------
 This website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub Pages.
 [GitHub Pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 -->